ORBIS LUMEN | OVERVIEW

 Common depictions of Earth which we see in news and navigation systems are based on the Mercator projection displaying distorted and incorrect proportions of Earth’s landmasses.

-ORBIS LUMEN highlights that what is often perceived as a “mastery” of nuclear power is, in reality, a repeated and deep-seated mistake, further exacerbated with each iteration.
-We continue to err, with some of these mistakes yielding practical insights, while others bring about alarming and destructive consequences.
-Many times, these errors encompass both aspects.
-ORBIS LUMEN provokes profound reactions and reflections on our technological advancements, their consequences and the impending threat of nuclear warfare and omnicide, the annihilation of all life forms, including humanity.
+ORBIS LUMEN provokes profound reactions and reflections on our technological advancements, their consequences and the impending threat of nuclear warfare and omnicide, the annihilation of all life forms including humanity.

 User Experience